 It pays to plan for a future mortgage in Australia ahead of time.
-If you can show current ongoing employment for at least 2 years in a foreign country, then before you consider leaving that employment or business behind you, when you follow your dream to Australia, consider how you may be able to find a property and apply from out-of-country.
+If you can show current ongoing employment for at least 2 years in a foreign country, then before you consider leaving that employment or business behind you, consider how you may be able to find a property and apply from out-of-country.

-Australian lenders will lend to foreign-based borrowers, to buy property in Australia.
-Typically you are buying an investment property, and you will be able to let the property (or rent it out) to help with mortgage repayments.
+There are only a few lenders who will lend to foreign-based borrowers, to buy property in Australia.
+Typically you are buying an investment property, and you will be able to let the property for rental income to help with mortgage repayments.

 What you do with the property later, once you have the property for a period of time – is entirely your choice.
-(You may let it out, move in later yourself, or even sell it, etc).
-As long as you maintain repayments on your mortgage and keep it in order, you won’t have any difficulties with your Australian lender.
+(You may let it out, move in later yourself, or even sell it, etc)

 Please note this article does not consider your Australian visa requirements, if you currently have no legal right to stay in Australia.
-Buying property from abroad does not require a visa, however you are restricted to buying only newly-built property or property about to be constructed.
-These are the laws laid down by Australia’s government and you can read more at the Foreign Investment Review Board’s website, www.firb.gov.au
+Buying property from abroad does not require a visa, however foreign individuals are restricted generally to buying only newly-built property or property about to be constructed.
+These are the laws laid down by Australia’s government and you can read more at the Foreign Investment Review Board’s website, www.firb.gov.au.

 Aussie F&P Group